typelate/.github/profile/README.md

 # {{T}} Typelate

 Thank you for navigating to **Typelate** — hypermedia power tools for professional Go developers.

-I build libraries that make it safeer, faster, and more effective to **draft, iterate, and refactor** HTML-driven web apps in Go.
+I build libraries that make maintaining HTML-driven web apps safer and easier.
 If you care about strong types, safe refactoring, and hypermedia as an application architecture, you’re in the right place.

 ✨ What is Typelate?